Money and Credit Class 10 Notes Economics Chapter 3 - PDF Download

 6. Who are the informal money lenders?

-Informal money lenders lend money to people as loans.
-They can be a friend, relative, moneylender, traders, employers, etc. You don't have to submit any collateral to informal moneylenders.
-There is no organisation that will keep a check on their activities, and they charge high interest on loans.
-To know more about it, students can download the vedantu app.
+Loans are made by informal money lenders to individuals.
+They might be a friend, family, moneylender, dealer, or employer.
+You are not required to provide collateral to informal moneylenders.
+There is no organisation to monitor their actions, and they demand excessive interest rates on loans.
+Students may learn more about it by downloading the vedantu app.

 7. What are the advantages of SHGs?